rustweave-network/rustweaved/CONTRIBUTING.md

-# Contributing to Kaspad
+# Contributing to Rustweaved

-Any contribution to Kaspad is very welcome.
+Any contribution to Rustweaved is very welcome.

 ## Getting started

-If you want to start contributing to Kaspad and don't know where to start, you can pick an issue from the [list](https://github.com/rustweave-network/rustweaved/issues).
+If you want to start contributing to Rustweaved and don't know where to start, you can pick an issue from the [list](https://github.com/rustweave-network/rustweaved/issues).

 If you want to make a big change it's better to discuss it first by opening an issue or talk about it in